pytorch/pytorch.github.io/_mobile/android.md

 2\.
 Create symbolic links to the results of those builds:
 `android/pytorch_android/src/main/jniLibs/${abi}` to the directory with output libraries `android/pytorch_android/src/main/cpp/libtorch_include/${abi}` to the directory with headers.
-These directories are used to build `libpytorch.so` library that will be loaded on android device.
+These directories are used to build `libpytorch_jni.so` library, as part of the `pytorch_android-release.aar` bundle, that will be loaded on android device.

 3\.
 And finally run `gradle` in `android/pytorch_android` directory with task `assembleRelease`

-Script requires that Android SDK, Android NDK and gradle are installed.
+Script requires that Android SDK, Android NDK, Java SDK, and gradle are installed.
 They are specified as environment variables:

 `ANDROID_HOME` - path to [Android SDK](https://developer.android.com/studio/command-line/sdkmanager.html)